Aquaj/resume-2019/README.md

 - Remember to run `bin/compile` from the root of the repo after each change.

 - The results are at the root of the repository.

+## Give it a look

+This repository is hosted on GitHub Pages: [here you go](https://aquaj.github.io/resume-2019).